10 Best Project Management Software for Small Business (2026)

 Wrike targets marketing teams and creative operations.
 The built-in proofing tools let you mark up images, videos, and PDFs directly within tasks.
 Custom request forms standardize how work enters your queue.
 And Wrike's "Spaces" organize projects by team, client, or campaign.

 Wrike's downside is discoverability.
 Features are powerful but hidden behind menus and settings panels.
-New users consistently report that it takes weeks to feel comfortable.
-Also, the jump from Team ($10) to Business ($24.80) is steep, and many essential features (time tracking, request forms) are locked behind the higher tier.
+New users consistently report that it takes 2-3 weeks to feel comfortable.
+The jump from Team ($10) to Business ($25) is steep, and many essential features (time tracking, request forms, resource management) are locked behind the higher tier.
+For a 10-person marketing team, Wrike Business costs $250/month — compare that to ClickUp Unlimited at $70/month with many of the same capabilities included.

 8. Teamwork